ETS-ReactNative3/ID---Assignment-2/README.md

 and see the variation in Covid cases and be able to view data derived from an API containg much information relating to covid around the world.
 Allowing user to graspe the Covid cases and visualise it in differnet manner.
 Including number, statistics and visuals.

+## Project description
+### Design process
+- first we created the wireframe for both web and mobile version disregarding the background and images -thereafter we searched all the relevant images
+- then we made fetches for all respective apis information regarding the analytics page and the global headlines page.
+- thereafter we insert the content and added beatification to all pages
+- then we ensured responsiveness amongst the pages.
+- lastly we link all pages on deployment with inclusion of nav bar.

+## Test documentation
+### Home
+- NIL -

+### Global headlines
+- News api have been successfully retrived with the ability to refresh every once in awhile with update global headlines.
+As it has been crossed referenced daily to check the changes and updates by pulling from the respective update api.

+### Analytics
+- All components tested when every user changes the selection of countryies the card will be updated respectively with (cases/deaths/recovers).
+(In addition is checked to update daily base on their time zones, hence if the days data have not been update yet it will not be displayed and will display a default value of +0 but the total cases/deaths/recovery of the respective country will still be displayed)
+-Additional when user press the pop up info of each country on the hot map it has been mapped correctly and accurately of its info to the respective country.
+- In addition console.log has also been used to check when a change of component activated the useEffect code and excute the respective code.
+- Figures have been crossed references with the exact figured from the table to the relibale documentation of covid cases in google and all data have been accurate and updated.

+### Vaccination
+- NIL -

+### Appointment
+- Form validation

+### HTML & CSS
+- all html and css has gone through respective validation website and have been cleared with no errors detected.

+### Javascript
+- have been validated using console with little to one minor error appearing and all others error have been fixed, all functions is able to execute successfully.

 ## Technologies Used
 languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, name is provided, a link to its official site and a short sentence of why it was used.